Investigating the effect of noise channels on the quality of unitary t-designs: Numeric results for different truncations of the polar angle

 \subsection{Numeric results for the model where noise is applied after the unitary operations}

 For the model where noise is applied after the unitary operations, numeric results are independent of $\theta_t$ for all six noise channels.
-This confirms our findings from \appendref{append:regions}, that is, first randomising the state and then applying a noise channel effectively transforms the noise channel into a depolarising channel, for which we know that the numeric results are independent of $\theta_t$.
+This reflects our observations from \appendref{append:regions}, that is, when the noise channel is applied after the states have been randomised by the unitary operations, all states at a given radial distance from the maximally mixed state satisfy inequality (\ref{eq:model}) with the same value of $\epsilon$, irrespective of the polar angles of the states.